richardpj/react-use-dux/README.md

 Either gives an action creator dispatch, or gives an object (preferred) with action creator properties dispatch.

-**NOTE:** The output of this method will be memoized using the provided memoArray argument.
+The output of this method will be memoized using the provided memoArray argument.
 Ensure that all values captured in your provided function(s) are included in the memoArray.

 ```js
 import {useReduxDispatch} from 'react-use-dux';